Gillette Treasure Trove

 The cemetery and a few buildings are all that left of Mineral Park.
 Located on private property, you should get permission from the current mining operation on the land.

 An outlaw called Hashknife Charley once stole 38 bars of gold in Mexico.
-Charley was said to have buried the gold bars between a spring and the boundary line between Arizona and Sonora near Sonoyta on the Arizona side of the border.
+Charley was said to have buried the gold bars between a spring and the boundary line between Arizona and Sonora near Sonoyta (Mexico) on the Arizona side of the border.
 The outlaw was soon captured by lawmen for stealing horses and died in prison.
 To this day the gold bars have never been found.